linkeddatalayouts/linkeddatalayouts.github.io/_examples/tag_length_value.md

 ## TLV Chunks

-Each `tlv:Chunk` indicates
+Each `tlv:Chunk` consists of
 - the kind of value that this part of the message represents (binary code, often simply alphanumeric),
-- the length of the contained value (typically in bytes) .
+- the length of the contained value (typically in bytes),

-In addition, each `tlv:Chunk` contains a value of variable size.
+- a value of variable size.

 ```
 @prefix lidl:   <http://www.dfki.org/lidl#> .